somedevswithtime/FlexiCRM/README.md

-# FlexiCRM – Modular CRM for Freelancers, Job Hunters & Client Managers
+# FlexiCRM – Modular CRM

 🌟 **Motivation**: A modular applications with Next.js and modern web technologies.
 Solution for different user workflows.